-We are a difficult season as coaching families right now.
-Every day we wake up to discover that new states are suspending fall athletics, school districts are considering not paying coaching stipends, or another coach or coach’s wife is battling COVID-19.
-The only thing we can rely on right now is that every day we will have to adjust to something new.
+We are still in a difficult season as a country after months and months of trauma.
+Every day we wake up to discover the rules are shifting by region, state, county, or even school district to district.
+The only thing we can rely on right now is that we will have to adjust to something new every day.

 But here’s the good news.
-God is not surprised by the events of 2020!
+God is not surprised by these events!
 More than that, he is bigger than all of this confusion and concern.
 When we don’t know what to pray we can look in the Bible at those who have walked in difficult seasons before us and learn from them.
 Theologians consider Pauls’s letter to the Church in Rome “the most complete compendium of Christian doctrine.
 Romans has been called “The Constitution of Christianity,” “The Christian Manifesto,” and “The Cathedral of the Christian Faith.”

 As encouraging as this passage in Romans is, I love this conversation in Exodus between Moses and God even more.
 Moses was not afraid to hold back his thoughts with God.
 This courage developed as their relationship strengthened, but we can learn from Moses and be just as bold in our conversations with God.

 Exodus 33:12-18 says